Pherokung/journal-backend-service/README.md

   - Multiple test files are written using Jest to test critical API endpoints, focusing on authentication and journal entry operations.

 - **Deployment**
-  - Deploy the backend on Vercel
+  - Deploying the backend application on Vercel

 ---